souravsaha/I-REX/README.md

 ## Installation Steps
 ### Web Service:
 Generate war file and deploy to your Tomcat or any other web server engine.
 Make sure to restart the server to see any necessary changes.
-Create the war file from Eclipse, command line, maven and then place it file (i-rex.war) to $CATALINA_HOME/webapps/ (for Tomcat).
+Create the war file from Eclipse, command line, maven and then place it(i-rex.war) to $CATALINA_HOME/webapps/ (for Tomcat).
 ### Command Line:

 ## Citing